-- Complete all class work in advance for any absence that can be anticipated or make alternative arrangements with their teacher in advance of the absence. - Sign out of school at the office if leaving school during the school day. - Make up all work that is assigned by teachers for the instructional time that has been missed.
+- Complete all class work in advance for any absence that can be anticipated or make alternative arrangements with their teacher in advance of the absence. - Make up all work that is assigned by teachers for the instructional time that has been missed.